-Does An Insurance Company Pay For Decreased Value of a Vehicle Involved In An Accident?
+If a Vehicle Is Damaged In An Accident Can the Driver Who Caused the Accident Be Sued?
 In Ontario, Regardless of Who Caused an Automobile Accident the...Learn More

 The cost to defend a liability claim can be significant; accordingly, where an insurance is in place to provide coverage if the case is successfully proven,...Learn More

 An insurance broker owes a stringent duty of care towards clients and failure to properly advise about coverage gaps may result in an errors or omissions...Learn More